EFTEC/BladeOne/README.md

 You are welcome to use it, share it, ask for changes and whatever you want to.
 Just keeps the copyright notice in the file.

 ##Future
-I checked the code of Laravel's Blade and i know that there are a lot of room for improvement.
+I checked the code of BladeOne and i know that there are a lot of room for improvement.

 ##License
 MIT License.
 BladeOne (c) 2016 Jorge Patricio Castro Castillo
 Blade (c) 2012 Laravel Team (This code is based and use  the work of the team of Laravel.)